4 Alarming Challenges of Every eCommerce Organization & the Solutions

 3. Lack of Communication between Seller and Buyer

 One-click return, instant refund, and free pickup are some of the biggest online seller pain points.
-The fashion category receives order worth $6 billion but the maximum refunds, returns, and frauds occur in this category only.
+The fashion category receives orders worth $6 billion, but the maximum refunds, returns, and frauds occur in this category only.

 Major concerns of sellers are

 Bracketing: The event where customers order multiple variants of the same product only to return the ones that didn’t work is called bracketing.
-Customers order multiple variants just to be sure that they receive the correct product without getting it returned again and again.
+Customers order multiple variants to ensure they receive the correct product without getting it returned again and again.

 Returning fake products: Customers often buy imitated products from the local market and then place an order for genuine products from the online store.
 On arrival, they place a request for a return and send the imitated product back to marketplaces.
 Sellers are huge losses here because marketplaces do not compensate for these losses.

 Bracketing occurs when customers want to have the right product at the earliest.
-When customers are not willing to return multiple packages to have the right product, they end up ordering multiple products.
+When customers are unwilling to return multiple packages to have the right product, they order multiple products.